 What Does it Cost to Repair?

-This can become a pricey repair.
+This can turn into a pricey repair.
 When your air conditioner ices over it can lead to a totaled compressor.
-Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
-Unfortunately, many people are forced to choose between installing a new system vs repairing the old one.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of having a less expensive job.
-Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+Replacing your compressor could easily cost as much as a downpayment on a new system.
+In fact, many people are forced to decide between installing a new system vs repairing the old one.
+If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
+Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.